bridgecrewio/checkov-vscode/README.md

 ## Disclaimer

-`checkov`, as run by our vscode plugin, does not save, publish or share with anyone any identifiable customer information.
-No identifiable customer information is used to query Bridgecrew's publicly accessible guides.
 To use this checkov-vscode extension, you will need to create a free account at bridgecrew.cloud using your e-mail, the plugin uses Bridgecrew.cloud's fixes API to analyse and produce code fixes, and enrich the results provided into VSCode.
+Please notice bridgecrew [privacy policy](https://bridgecrew.io/privacy-policy/?utm_source=github&utm_medium=organic_oss&utm_campaign=checkov-vscode) for more details on collected data when using bridgecrew application.
 To generate fixes, files found to have triggered checkov violations are made available to the fixes API for the sole purpose of generating inline fixes code recommendations.

 ## Support

-[Bridgecrew](https://bridgecrew.io/?utm_source=github&utm_medium=organic_oss&utm_campaign=checkov) builds and maintains Checkov to make policy-as-code simple and accessible.
+[Bridgecrew](https://bridgecrew.io/?utm_source=github&utm_medium=organic_oss&utm_campaign=checkov-vscode) builds and maintains Checkov to make policy-as-code simple and accessible.

 Start with our [Documentation](https://bridgecrewio.github.io/checkov/) for quick tutorials and examples.